iancharles/cloudbuster/README.md

     $ pipenv shell

+As long as this virtualenv is active, you can safely use the ```cloudbuster``` command.

 ## Usage
 Cloudbuster is versitile.
 You will need to provide a CLI profile and either a VPC or Region, but after that it is very flexible.
 The more information you give it upfront, the less it will prompt you.

+### Environment Variable
+When using the AWS CLI, a common way to set the preferred account profile is by temporarily setting it as an environment variable.
+This is compatible with Cloudbuster as well.
+To set a profile (profile must already exist in ~/.aws/config):

+    $ export AWS_PROFILE=myprofile

 ### Parameter Files
 If you have access to a customer_data file, you can pre-populate some values that are helpful while building Linux instances